-The repose period will last from January 1 to June 30, 2021, and fishermen can return to normal pelagic longline fishing operations for the remainder of the year.
+The repose period will last from January 1 to June 30, 2022, and participating fishermen can return to regular pelagic longline fishing operations for the remainder of the year.

-In addition, the majority of the vessels in the fleet are not participating in the project and will be fishing as normal.
-This will help mitigate for potential impacts while helping ensure vessels throughout the Gulf of Mexico continue to deliver high-quality products for both domestic and international markets.
+In addition, the majority of vessels in the fleet are not participating in the project and will fish as normal.
+This will help mitigate potential impacts and help ensure vessels throughout the Gulf of Mexico continue to deliver high-quality products for both domestic and international markets.

-Participants are encouraged to use alternative fishing gear - greenstick, buoy, and deep drop rod and reel gear- during the repose.
+Participants are encouraged to use alternative fishing gear - greenstick, buoy, and deep drop rod and reel gear - during the repose.
 The option to use these multiple gears is intended to provide alternative harvest opportunities and help offset economic impacts of the repose.